 Store credit cards for bad credit

 Besides secured credit cards, another option to consider are store credit cards.
 These are lines of credit that you can only use to make purchases at the issuing store.
 If you find yourself making a lot of purchases from a single merchant, it may be worth checking out if you are eligible for a store card.
-Even Amazon.com offers an Amazon Store Card you can use to make purchases on Amazon.com.
+Even Amazon.com offers an Amazon Store Card you can use to make purchases on Amazon.com, however that is not to imply that you would be eligible for this card if you are new to credit or if you are rebuilding your credit.

 Your balances and payments will be reported to the credit bureaus, and you may also earn rebates or discounts on your in-store purchases made at the issuing store.
 However, keep in mind that the interest rate, annual percentage rate (APR) for purchases, tends to be much higher for store credit cards so it would be best to keep your spending such that you can pay off your balance in full and on-time each billing period.